 Running Supports & Injury Care

-Hopefully your (half) marathon training has gone smoothly and you are injury free.
-But in case you picked up some niggles or feel aches, these magical bits and bobs can decrease your discomfort, help you to focus on your performance and to go through your race with less pain.
-Rocktape is a kinesiology tape that offers fantastic support.
-Suffering from knee pain, ITB, shin splints of plantar fasciitis?
-Just tape it up to relieve your pain (taping instructions included).
+In case you picked up any niggles or feel any aches, these magical bits and bobs can decrease your discomfort and help you to go through your race with less pain.
+Rocktape is a kinesiology tape that offers fantastic support for runners suffering from knee pain, ITB, shin splints of plantar fasciitis.
 If you need to reduce stress on your achy knee, try out the UP Patella Strap.
-For relief from muscle and joint discomfort before/after your training, get some sport balms.
+For relief from muscle and joint before/after your training, get some sport balms.

 Leave a Comment